Reem-Adell/Arabic-Legal-AI-Assistant_Multi-Agent-system/README.md

 ## Running it

-1. Open `legal-ai-assistant-hybrid-rag.ipynb` in Google Colab
+1. Open `legal-ai-assistant-hybrid-rag.ipynb` in Kaggle
 2. Set the runtime to **GPU** (Runtime → Change runtime type → T4/A100)
 3. Upload `Family_Law.pdf`, `Labor_Law.pdf`, and `Indexsheet.csv` alongside the
    notebook when prompted